ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 {:important}

-### Configuring Storage I/O Control For A VMware Datastore
+### Configuring Storage I/O Control For a VMware datastore

 Use the following steps to enable SIOC with recommended values for Endurance and Performance Storage: